Researching your gap year placement

 About the values of the organisation

-If you are paying, where does the money go?
+• If you’re paying, where does the money go?
 How much goes on travel, accommodation and administration?
-Is it value for money?
+Is it the best value for money?

 • Who is the organisation benefiting?

-• Are the interests of the local population being served?
+• Do they serve the interests of the local population?

 • Will your activities be welcomed by the local people?
-If not, why not
+If not, why?

-If you receive too many vague or unsatisfactory answers to these questions, think twice about going.
-You’re the customer so make sure you’re satisfied.
+If you receive consistently vague or unsatisfactory answers to any of these questions, you should think twice about going.
+It’s your trip, so you should be happy with what you’ve planned.

-2. Speak to someone who has been with the organisation within the past year
+2. Speak to someone who has used the organisation within the past year.

-3. If in doubt, contact The Gap Year Company Ltd, or your local Careers Service
+3. If in doubt, contact your local Careers Service for advice about your gap year job.

 Next Steps